0xRafaelnicolau/solsec/src/array-storage-pointers/array-storage-pointers.md

 ## Array Storage Pointers
-Writing to pointers pointers can lead to logic issues.
+Writing to storage pointers can lead to logic issues.

 ### Scenario
 Image a scenario where users can join a queue and wait for their turn to perform a specific action.
 The contract allows users to pay a fee to skip the queue.
 However, there's an issue with the contract's logic that will lead to the user who wants to skip the queue to loose money.